ngiengkianyew/daily-coding-problem/README.md

 Using a read7() method that returns 7 characters from a file, implement readN(n) which reads n characters.

-For example, given a file with the content “Hello world”, three read7() returns “Hello w”, “orld” and then “”.
+For example, given a file with the content "Hello world", three read7() returns "Hello w", "orld" and then "".

 [Solution](solutions/problem_082.py)